robertoszek/pleroma-bot/README.md

 ![Stork](img/stork-smaller.svg)

-Mirror one or multiple Twitter accounts in Pleroma/Mastodon.
+Mirror your favourite Twitter accounts in the Fediverse, so you can follow their updates from the comfort of your favorite instance.
+Or migrate your own to the Fediverse using a Twitter [archive](https://twitter.com/settings/your_twitter_data).

 [![Documentation](img/docs.png)](https://robertoszek.github.io/pleroma-bot)